 In this project we are pursuing a vision of local governments acquiring the capacity for data-driven, inter-jurisdictional, evidence-based decision-making in their governance processes.

-There is tremendous potential for enhancing the effectiveness of local government decision-making by bringing to bear analyses of all locality-relevant data sources, regardless their location.
+There is tremendous potential for enhancing the effectiveness of local government decision-making by bringing to bear analyses of all community-relevant data sources, regardless their location.
 Local government decision-making based on these data and the associated research are instrumental to improving performance, cost, and function.
 Local governments themselves often have significant stores of historic and current electronic data at their disposal.
-However, the insights and patterns that analysis of that data might reveal are often obscured from use by siloed information technology systems that have been developed solely for the purpose of processing isolated transactions (Goldsmith, 2016).
+However, the insights and patterns that analysis of that data might reveal are often obscured from use by siloed information technology systems that have been developed solely for the purpose of processing isolated transactions for the administration of specific programs (Goldsmith, 2016).
+This results in local government missing the opportunity to re-purpose their administrative data sources and combine them across departments and programs to help gain valuable insights about their community.

-Unfortunately, many localities lack both the analytic and technological capacity to carry out just the first steps of re-purposing their administrative datasets (i.e. profiling, cleaning, transforming) to make them ready for analysis in combination with other datasets (e.g. State, Federal, other).
+Unfortunately, many communities lack both the analytic and technological capacity to carry out just the first steps of re-purposing their administrative datasets (i.e. profiling, cleaning, transforming) to make them ready for analysis in combination with other datasets (e.g. state, federal, other).
 In turn, this inability to provide datasets suitable for analysis can make it exceedingly difficult to work cooperatively with policy-area researchers who can bring invaluable insights to the decision-making process.

-As a natural part of the outreach mission of our institutions, we will work with local governments to enhance their capability for data-driven decision making by providing a virtual analytic environment where government analysts and academic researchers can work cooperatively on community-relevant issues using all available locality-relevant datasets, including locally-derived data sources (e.g. administrative data, sensor data), sources derived by neighboring communities, state and federal data sources, and data provided by non-governmental entities (e.g. community-oriented non-profit organizations).
-This virtual analytic environment is based on Virginia Tech’s current work with Virginia localities using a set of data science processes and supporting technological platforms designed to support cooperative community research.
+The proposed research is a natural part of the outreach mission of our institutions,.
+We will work with local governments to enhance their capability for data-driven decision making by developing, implementing, and providing a Virtual Analytic Environment where government analysts and academic researchers can work cooperatively on community-relevant issues using all available community-relevant datasets, including locally-derived data sources (e.g. administrative data, sensor data), sources derived by neighboring communities, state and federal data sources, and data provided by non-governmental entities (e.g. community-oriented non-profit organizations).
+This vision and the initial design of the virtual analytic environment is based on Virginia Tech’s current work with Virginia counties and cities using a set of data science processes and supporting technological platforms designed to support cooperative community research.

 To support this vision, we will achieve the following goals: